 What is mobile feedback?

-The reason it can have a direct positibe effect on your app experience, is because in addition to measuring hard metrics such as Net Promoter Score and CSAT, mobile feedback can also provide your organisation with the sentiment behind user behaviour.
+The reason it can have a direct positive effect on your app experience, is because in addition to measuring hard metrics such as Net Promoter Score and CSAT, mobile feedback can also provide your organisation with the sentiment behind user behaviour.
 This is done through mobile survey elements such as open comments.
 Qualitative data, like this, provides a deeper understanding of your mobile users, thus equipping your organisation with the means to cater more effectively to their needs.

 Why is mobile app feedback important?